cosc2336-ds-alg/assg00/README.md

 tasks before you begin working on them at this point after copying your sandbox repository.

-Once you have the Task 1 issue created, open up the `assg00-tests.cpp` file.
+Once you have the Task 1 issue created, open up the `assg-tests.cpp` file.
 In this file you will find two `TEST_CASE` sections that are both currently commented out.
 The first of these has a set of checks to test the `isPrime()` function.
 Uncomment just this first